 Lisa Doll, Director of AZ CTE Curriculum Consortium

 Lisa Doll received her B.A. from Arizona State University in secondary education and her secondary education master’s from Northern Arizona University with an emphasis on reading instruction.
 After teaching family and consumer sciences for 17 years, she became a CTE Director in Mesa Public Schools.
 Wishing to expand her knowledge, Lisa left Mesa and worked for five years as an Assistant Principal/CTE Director in the Queen Creek Unified School District.
 In 2013, Lisa became the Director of the AZ CTE Curriculum Consortium.
-Lisa has presented at numerous state and national conferences and has served in many leadership roles in state organizations the most current being ACTEAZ President-elect.
+Lisa has presented at numerous state and national conferences and has served in many leadership roles in state organizations including ACTEAZ President.

 The Steering Committee consists of six elected voting members, one voting fiscal agent representative, one ex-officio AZ CTE Curriculum Consortium Director and 1 ex-officio Arizona Department of Education CTE representative.
 Members are elected at large by the designees of the AZ CTE Curriculum Consortium.
 A tiered voting structure is in place based on the 40th day count of students.
 Complete details can be found in the AZ CTE Curriculum Consortium bylaws.